Dear Nexgendude,

 1. Is IT companies bound by the shops and establishment act

-Reply: - Yes, there is no exemption.
-A company either has to register under Factory Act or S and E Act.
+Reply: Yes, there is no exemption.
+A company either has to register under the Factory Act or S and E Act.
 There is no exemption.

 2. Incase the company is STPI, do they have any privileges

-Reply: - STPI deals with the export of the software products (digital goods).
+Reply: STPI deals with the export of the software products (digital goods).
 It acts as a bridge between the software company and the government.
-However, compliance of the labour laws has to be done.
-STPI has nothing to do with the labour laws.
+However, compliance with the labor laws has to be done.
+STPI has nothing to do with the labor laws.

-3. Does cases like these protect the employer when the maximum wages of employee is more than Rs.
+3. Does cases like these protect the employer when the maximum wages of the employee are more than Rs.
 36,000

-Final Comments: - Though you have raised the queries, you have not mentioned as to why things came to such a pass where a former employee and to approach the court to get his/her legitimate dues.
+Final Comments: Though you have raised the queries, you have not mentioned why things came to such a pass where a former employee had to approach the court to get his/her legitimate dues.
 Did the employee abandon his/her employment and now has filed a suit?

-If the employee had done any misconduct then your company should have ordered domestic enquiry to establish the blameworthiness and awarded a suitable punishment.
+If the employee had committed any misconduct, then your company should have ordered a domestic inquiry to establish the blameworthiness and awarded a suitable punishment.
 However, all this should have been completed before his exit.

-While employees may pretend that they trust the company's top-level official, their trust could be superficial.
-Please beaware that open hostility is better than false trust!
+While employees may pretend that they trust the company's top-level officials, their trust could be superficial.
+Please be aware that open hostility is better than false trust!

 Thanks,